Watch with delight as monkeys roam freely inside Miami’s Monkey Jungle, the only semi-natural tropical rainforest in North America!

 Monkey Jungle was founded in 1933 by Joseph DuMond.
 He was an animal behaviorist who wanted to study primates in their natural habitats but didn’t want to travel the world to do it.
 So he imported six Java, or Crab-Eating, Macaques and released them onto 10 acres of land he had purchased in South Florida.

 His son Frank also helped to expand the site and spent over five years collecting plants from the Amazon rainforest in Peru to create the only semi-natural tropical rainforest in North America.
+The wildlife park is now over 30 acres.
 Since its founding, Monkey Jungle has helped scientists study primate behavior and ecology and many of their works have been published and recognized around the world.

 Have you been to Monkey Jungle?
 We’d love to read your comments below! 🙂

 Like this post?
 Pin it for later!